-The Early Church Fathers taught that a legitimate marriage lasted to death.
-And if separation became necessary a person was to remain single as long as the former spouse was alive.
-This was not a matter of Church law per-se but a direct result of the words of Jesus: “Everyone who divorces his wife and marries another commits adultery, and he who marries a woman divorced from her husband commits adultery” (Luke 16:18).
+The Early Church Fathers taught that a true marriage lasted until the death of one of the spouses.
+However, they also recognized, as does Scripture (1 Corinthians 7:10-11), that there are times when a separation may be necessary.
+But even when a separation becomes necessary, the spouses must remain single as long as both spouses remain alive.
+This was not some arbitrary law created on a whim.
+Rather it was a direct result of the teachings of Jesus.
+In Luke 16:18 He very clearly said: “Everyone who divorces his wife and marries another commits adultery, and he who marries a woman divorced from her husband commits adultery.”

 What then shall the husband do, if the wife continue in this disposition [adultery]?
 Let him divorce her, and let the husband remain single.
 But if he divorces his wife and marries another, he too commits adultery (Shepherd 4:1:6 [A.D.
 80]).